textileio/community/docs/clients/react-native.md

 pod install
 ```

-## API Documentation

-API Documentation for Textile's React Native SDK (react-native-sdk) can be found at https://textileio.github.io/react-native-sdk.

 ## TypeScript

 We strongly recommend using [TypeScript](https://www.typescriptlang.org/) if you plan to use the React Native SDK in your project.
 The React Native SDK's endpoints are all typed and those types are available to projects that support them.
 Because Textile libraries are rapidly developing, this will make your upgrade process much easier and faster.